SethSmigelski/jump-links-block/readme.txt

 Adding a well-structured table of contents is one of the most effective ways to improve both your website's user experience and its visibility in search engine rankings.
 The Jump Links Block is more than just a navigation tool; it's a powerful feature for enhancing your SEO.

 **Stand Out in Search Results**
 Google and other search engines can detect the anchor links created by this block and may feature them directly in the search results.
-This adds valuable "Jump to" links below your page description (also called fragment links or in-page links), allowing users to go straight to the section that answers their question.
+This adds valuable "Jump to" links below your page description (also known as fragment links or in-page links), allowing users to go directly to the section that answers their question.

 **Improve Click-Through Rate (CTR)**
 By occupying more space in the search results and presenting a clear outline of your content, you make your listing more appealing and informative.
 This encourages more users to click on your link over your competitors, directly boosting your CTR—a key metric for search engine ranking.

 **Enhance User Experience**
 For long articles, a table of contents is essential.
 It allows readers to easily navigate to the sections they care about most, which reduces bounce rates and increases the time they spend on your page.
-These positive user engagement signals are highly valued by search engines.
+Search engines place value on these positive user engagement signals.

 **Provide Clear Context for Search Engines**
 A list of jump links acts as a clear, semantic outline of your page's structure.
-This helps search engines better understand the topics and sub-topics you cover, which can improve your chances of ranking for a wider range of related search queries.
+This helps search engines better understand the topics and sub-topics you cover, which can improve your chances of ranking for a broader range of related search queries.

 == Key Features ==

 = Automatic & Intelligent =
 * **Auto-Generates Links:** Scans your document in real-time and creates a list of links from your H2, H3, and H4 heading blocks.

-* **Smart Anchor ID Handling:** Automatically adds unique, semantic id attributes to heading blocks that don't have one.
+* **Smart Anchor ID Handling:** Automatically adds unique, semantic ID attributes to heading blocks that don't have one.

-* **Respects Your Content:** Never overwrites a custom id you've already added to a heading, giving you full control.
+* **Respects Your Content:** Never overwrites a custom ID you've already added to a heading, giving you complete control.

 * **Live Syncing:** The list automatically updates in real-time as you add, remove, or edit headings in the editor.